alexeytereshchenko/CodeGuardian/README.md

-    enable = true // Enables or disables ErrorProne. dependency = 'com.google.errorprone:error_prone_core:2.23.0' // Specifies the dependency (errorprone) for ErrorProne dependencyJavac = 'com.google.errorprone:javac:9+181-r4173-1' // Specifies the dependency (errorproneJavac) for ErrorProne javac. bugPatterns = [] // // A list to specify custom bug patterns for ErrorProne to detect.
+    enable = true // Enables or disables ErrorProne. dependency = 'com.google.errorprone:error_prone_core:2.23.0' // Specifies the dependency (errorprone) for ErrorProne dependencyJavac = 'com.google.errorprone:javac:9+181-r4173-1' // Specifies the dependency (errorproneJavac) for ErrorProne javac. bugPatterns = [] // A list to specify custom bug patterns for ErrorProne to detect.
+See link below to view default patters
   }

   checkStyle {
-    enable = true // Enables or disables CheckStyle. fileUrl = null // URL to a custom CheckStyle configuration file (from S3 for example); the default is using [link] errorThreshold = 0 // Threshold for the number of errors to tolerate before failing the build. showViolations = true // Whether to display the details of style violations. version = '10.12.6' // Specifies the version of CheckStyle to use.
+    enable = true // Enables or disables CheckStyle. fileUrl = null // URL to a custom CheckStyle configuration file (from S3 for example).
+See link below to view default errorThreshold = 0 // Threshold for the number of errors to tolerate before failing the build. showViolations = true // Whether to display the details of style violations. version = '10.12.6' // Specifies the version of CheckStyle to use.